What To Stock Up On In September

 Pasta Boxes

-Please stock pasta, if your family likes it.
-Keep in mind that unopened packages have a shelf life of 2 years from the date of purchase.
-Also, note that Gluten-Free pasta has a very short shelf-life as well, depending on the ingredients.
-Store them in an airtight container or use your FoodSaver.
-If you use your FoodSaver or airtight containers it doesn’t change the shelf life.
-It’s 2 years from the date of purchase, or whatever the boxes state on the box ends.
+Please stock pasta if your family likes it.
+Remember that unopened packages have a shelf life of 2 years from the date of purchase.
+Also, note that Gluten-Free pasta has a very short shelf-life, depending on the ingredients.
+Store them in an airtight container, or use your FoodSaver.
+Using your FoodSaver or airtight containers doesn’t change the shelf life.
+It’s two years from the date of purchase, or whatever the boxes state on the box ends.

 Granola Bars